Longueteau

 François Longueteau, both farmer and distiller, observed the effects of plots and cane varieties early on.
 These observations were shared with enthusiasts with a series of plot-based rums back in 2015.
 The experiment is repeated every year, which also enables us to appreciate the differences from one year to the next.

-For a long time now, and wherever possible, sugarcane has been grown according to the principles of sustainable agriculture. sustainable agriculture.
-Longueteau is now working on organic farming, the plot 11 meets his standards but is not yet certifiede.
-Eventually, the entire of the estate be certified organic.
+Cane has long been, and wherever possible, cultivated according to the principles of sustainable agriculture .
+Longueteau is now working on organic farming, plot no .
+11 meets its standards but is not yet certified .
+Ultimately, the entire estate aims to be certified organic .

 Longueteau rums benefit from a Guadeloupe PGI, with specifications guaranteeing a high standard of quality.